lindbrook/packageRank/README.md

 All plot are available as both base R and ‘ggplot2’ graphs.
 By default, single packages use base graphics while multiple packages use ‘ggplot2’.
-You can override these defautls via the “graphics” argument in the plot() method.
+You can override these defaults via the “graphics” argument in the plot() method.

 ### memoization